ASU film professor part of 'Cyberpunk' exhibit at Academy Museum in LA

 Cyberpunk is a subgenre of science fiction that explores the intersection of technology and humanity.

-“The idea of virtual reality, the idea of living in a sort of suspended place, can illuminate the mental condition of new immigrants, who are very much connected to the place they leave behind, but in a new world, which rejects them but needs them, and they are kind of torn between north and south,” said Rivera, who is an associate professor at The Sidney Poitier New American Film School at ASU.
+“The idea of virtual reality, the idea of living in a suspended place, can illuminate the mental condition of new immigrants, who are very much connected to the place they leave behind, but in a new world and torn between north and south,” said Rivera, who is an associate professor at The Sidney Poitier New American Film School at ASU.

 Even the term “alien,” classic in science fiction, is applied directly to immigrants, he said.

-“Or the image of the robot as the perfect docile worker who takes orders and never complains.
-That image up next to the undocumented immigrant who works in the United States and yet is not formally recognized.
+“Or the image of the robot as the perfect worker who takes orders and never complains.
+That image can speak to the experience of undocumented immigrant who works in the United States and yet is not formally recognized.

 “There's a lot of resonance between the image system of science fiction, cyberpunk and Latino reality.”